Fraunhofer-AISEC/codyze/codyze-v2/README.md

 ## Build & Run Codyze v2

-Java 11 (OpenJDK) is a prerequisite.
+A Java SE 11 JDK is a prerequisite.
+We build and test using Eclipse Temurin but any distribution should work.

 To build an executable version of Codyze v2, use the `installDist` task in the project's root: